Come find out what the Michigan Difference is all about!

 Admission Requirements and Application Process

 Admission to the program is highly competitive with 60 students admitted in Fall semester.
-Competitive applicants often have GPAs above 3.4 and a combined GRE verbal and quantative score of 300.
+Competitive applicants often have GPAs above 3.5 and an average GRE score in both verbal and quantative of 153.
 Up-to-date admissions requirements and application process information is available here.

 Professional DPT Curriculum